 3. Isolate in a government-designated location

-Curious about what happens during the mandatory quarantine in South Korea?
-Here’s a detailed video to watch:
+Curious about what happens before and during the mandatory quarantine in South Korea?
+Read: What’s Quarantine in Korea Like?

 4. For quarantine violators, wear a safety wristband